HarlandZZC/music_tagging_accelerate/readme.md

     If some packages cannot be installed through the YAML file, please download them manually.

+3. Adjust the `default_config.yaml` and `train.sh` according to the server you are using.

-3. Start training by running:
+4. Start training by running:

    ```bash
    bash train.sh
    ```

-4. To evaluate the training results, run:
+5. To evaluate the training results, run:

    ```bash
    python test.py